Floy Joy (album): Overview

-The "Floy Joy" single was the Supremes' final Top 20 hit on the Billboard Hot 100, reaching as high as #9 in the UK.
-Its follow-ups, "Automatically Sunshine" and "Your Wonderful, Sweet Sweet Love" were not as successful, with "Automatically Sunshine" peaking at 37 on the Billboard Hot 100, 21 on the Top Soul Singles and being the group's final Top 10 hit in the U.K. (#10, the fifth in little over two years for the post-Ross line-up), and "Your Wonderful, Sweet Sweet Love" peaking at 59 on the Billboard Hot 100 and 21 on the Top Soul Singles, and missing the UK Charts altogether.
+The "Floy Joy" single was the Supremes' final Top 20 hit on the Billboard Hot 100, reaching number 9 in the UK.
+Its follow-ups, "Automatically Sunshine" and "Your Wonderful, Sweet Sweet Love" were not as successful, with "Automatically Sunshine" peaking at 37 on the Billboard Hot 100, 21 on the Top Soul Singles and being the group's final Top 10 hit in the U.K. at number 10.
+"Your Wonderful, Sweet Sweet Love" peaked at 59 on the Billboard Hot 100 and 21 on the Top Soul Singles.

-While Mary Wilson wrote in her second autobiography Supreme Faith that she was excited with the productions Robinson did on the group, Jean Terrell was more critical.
-The trio was augmented by The Andantes, Motown's in-house female backing trio on all but one of the nine selections.
-Terrell thought this took the group in a backwards trajectory to the Motown sound of the 60s which was ebbing.
-Her unhappiness with the group and Motown began to intensify as a result.

-It has been said that the Floy Joy album along with Marvin Gaye's What's Going On and the Four Tops Nature Planned It albums were the last recorded in Detroit with the famed Funk Bros on the rhythm instrumentals.